 Students work collaboratively with a focus on developing innovative solutions to needs or opportunities that they have identified.
 They engage in all areas of the problem-solving methodology.
-Students investigate cybersecurity and propose strategies for reducing security risks to data and information in a networked environment.
+Students investigate cyber security risks and propose strategies for reducing security risks to data and information in a networked environment.